RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 ADMIN_WALLET_ADDRESS=...    # Mandatory to deploy contracts with admin tasks (e.g. ChainlinkConversionPath) DEPLOYER_MASTER_KEY=...     # Mandatory to deploy the request deployer smart contract on live blockchains REQUEST_DEPLOYER_LIVE=...   # Must be true to deploy contracts through the request deployer on live blockchains.
+NETWORK=...                 # List of network to deploy contracts on with the request deployer.
+If not set default to all supported chain.
 ```

 ## Usage